Jyotie/ecomdocs/source/overview.rst

 overview
 ===============

-eComtics is a SaaS product, which upon integration with a eCommerce webapp will transform it into a Smart eCommerce webapp at lightning speed with a fraction of cost & zero code.
+eComtics is a SaaS product, which upon integration with a eCommerce webapp will transform it into a Smart eCommerce webapp at instantly at a fraction of the cost & zero code.

 Major Features :